younix/pie/README.md

 pie
 ===

-command line pie chart creation tool
+A small C program that draws a pie chart in SVG format.